Jamie Raeburn

 "Jamie Raeburn" is a traditional Scottish song about penal transportation.
 Jamie Raeburn is reputed to have been a baker in Glasgow before being sentenced for petty theft, although he was allegedly innocent, and then sent out to the colonies as punishment.

-According to the National Library of Scotland the lyrics to the song were probably published between 1840 -1850.
+According to the National Library of Scotland the lyrics to the song were probably published between 1840 and 1850.

 In Robert Ford's 'Vagabond Songs and Ballads of Scotland: With Many Old and Familiar Melodies' (1901) he writes the following in relation to the song: